research

 cell biology of meiotic drive: genetic cheating in violation of Mendel’s First Law

 Every high school biology student learns about the 3:1 phenotype ratio observed by Mendel in his monohybrid crosses of pea plants.
 Underlying this observation, and at the core of Mendelian genetics, is the concept that gametes are equally likely to carry either allele of a gene.
 Selfish genetic elements can cheat by violating this principle to increase their representation in the gametes (and therefore in the progeny) by meiotic drive.
-Examples from a range of eukaryotes show that meiotic drive is a widespread phenomenon that impacts many aspects of reproduction, genetics, and evolution (Werren 2011, Rice 2013, Helleu et al. 2015, Lindholm et al. 2016).
+Examples from a range of eukaryotes show that meiotic drive is a widespread phenomenon that impacts many aspects of reproduction, genetics, and evolution.
 These violations of Mendel’s First Law should perhaps not surprise us because the opportunity to cheat is inherent in the haploid-diploid life cycle that underlies sexual reproduction in all eukaryotes, with genetic elements competing for transmission to the offspring through meiosis, the process by which haploids are generated.
-Female meiosis provides the most straightforward way to cheat because only one egg is produced from two rounds of cell division, so selfish elements compete for transmission to the egg (Sandler and Novitski 1957Pardo-Manuel de Villena and Sapienza, 2001).
-Our studies focus on the cell biology of female meiotic drive, using a mouse model system in which we can directly observe drive and ask mechanistic questions (Chmátal et al. 2014Iwata-Otsubo et al. 2017, Akera et al. 2017, Akera et al. 2019, Kumon et al. 2021).
-The area is wide open, and the significance of meiotic drive for genetics and evolutionary and reproductive biology makes the cell biological questions particularly exciting.
+Female meiosis provides the most straightforward way to cheat because only one egg is produced from two rounds of cell division, so selfish elements compete for transmission to the egg.
+Our studies focus on the cell biology of female meiotic drive, using mouse model systems in which we can directly observe drive and ask mechanistic questions.
+The significance of meiotic drive for genetics and evolutionary and reproductive biology makes the cell biological questions particularly exciting.
 Furthermore, understanding how selfish centromeres cheat the meiotic segregation machinery will provide new insights into centromere biology and meiotic cell division.
-Read more or see our papers in this area
+See our papers in this area

 The extended prophase I arrest (lasting months to decades) in mammalian oocytes raises questions about how chromosome cohesion and centromere identity are maintained.
 Cohesin proteins and CENP-A nucleosomes, which define the centromere, assemble onto chromosomes before the prophase arrest and must persist through the arrest.
-Using mouse oocytes as our experimental system, we showed that cohesin proteins are gradually lost from chromosomes during prophase I and that the resulting cohesion defects can explain most of the age-related chromosome segregation errors (Duncan et al. 2009, Chiang et al. 20102011).
+Using mouse oocytes as our experimental system, we showed gradual loss of cohesin proteins from chromosomes during prophase I, reduced cohesion function, and age-related chromosome segregation errors consistent with cohesion defects.
 Our findings established a mechanistic basis for the well-known increase in aneuploidy associated with advanced maternal age.
-In contrast, we showed that CENP-A nucleosomes are stable for the fertile lifespan of the female (>1 yr) in the absence of any new assembly (Smoak et al. 2016).
+In contrast, we showed that CENP-A nucleosomes are stable for the fertile lifespan of the female (>1 yr) in the absence of any new assembly.
 This remarkable stability underlies centromere inheritance through the female germline.
-After fertilization, we showed that new centromere chromatin assembly depends on centromere DNA sequences and on the maternal Cenpa genotype in addition to the established epigenetic pathway (Das et al. 2022).
+After fertilization, we showed that new centromere chromatin assembly depends on centromere DNA sequences and on the maternal Cenpa genotype in addition to the established epigenetic pathway.
 See our papers in this area …

 CENP-A staining in a mouse oocyte at metaphase I. CENP-A persists at centromeres for >1 year after the gene has been deleted in the oocyte, demonstrating the remarkable stability of centromeric nucleosomes.